Lens Coatings:

 Fortunately, however, modern labs can apply an Anti-Scratch or Scratch Resistant coating.
 The best part is, it is relatively inexpensive and can be added with minimal cost.
 At Payne Glasses, we include scratch resistant coatings at no extra charge.

-However, scratch resistance is not such a thing.
-All lenses can become scratched if not properly cared for.
-Proper care includes using a cleaner specifically designed for eyeglasses.
+However, there is no such thing as anti-scratch.
+All lenses can scratch if not properly cared for.
+Proper care includes using cleaners designed for eyeglasses.
 Window cleaners and other glass cleaners often contain substances such as ammonia, which can damage eyeglass lenses.
-Be sure to use special eyeglass lens cloths.
-Paper towels and paper towels can abrade and scratch lenses, even those with a scratch-resistant coating.
+Always use special eyeglass lens cloths.
+Paper towels and tissues can be abrasive and scratch lenses, even those with scratch-resistant coatings.

 UV Protective Coating